 With rising fuel prices making travel tough by car and by plane, planning a family vacation seems impossible.
-The "staycation" is getting old, so we've got tips on how to trim costs.
-With a little more research, you can still getaway with the family this summer.
+The "staycation" is getting old, so we have some tips on how to trim costs.
+With a little more research, you can still get away with the family this summer.

 - Ask for Discounts.
-Hotels are not always at full capacity so it doesn't hurt to contact hotels directly to ask for discounted rates or even to mention lower rates at a nearby hotel.
-You'd be surprised by the hotel's ability to drop the price.
+Hotels are not always at full capacity, so it doesn't hurt to contact hotels directly to ask for discounted rates or even to mention lower rates at a nearby hotel.
+You'd be surprised by a hotel's ability to drop the price.

 - Check Multiple Websites.
 To save money, you need to do a little digging.
 Don't just review one hotel pricing site and trust it to be the lowest deal.
 If you see a price advertised on one site like Expedia.com, visit the actual hotel website to see if they offer steals, and vice versa.
 I once saw one website list a hotel's lowest fees at $200/nt but when I went to the hotel's site I discovered a special mid-week deal at $100/nt.

 - Combine and Save.
 The big aggregate sites like Expedia.com and Hotels.com also offer more discounts when booking both airfare and hotel, or hotel and rental car at the same time.

 - Social Media Social media is changing the way companies interact with their customers.
 Is your family vacationing at a certain hotel?
 Check them out on Twitter or Facebook.
 More hotels, resorts, airlines, amusement parks and even roadside attractions all actively engage with their followers and fans, and most will usually offer special discounts or featured deals on their social media pages.
 It never hurts to reach out and interact!